Category Archives: Energy

 Environmental and Social Impact

-The long-term consequences of this tremendous disaster is still unknown, but the oil spill’s impact on the environment and socio-economics of the region will continue for decades to come.
+The long-term consequences of this tremendous disaster is still unknown.
+The oil spill’s impact on the environment and socio-economics of the region will continue for decades to come.

 In the first four weeks after the explosion that killed 11 workers and started the massive leak, wildlife officials say at least 500 birds, 250 turtles and 50 mammals, were found dead along the US Gulf coast.
 In the following months after the explosion, thousands of fishes, birds, mammals, amphibians and reptiles were killed by the oil, and their eggs and offspring poisoned.